 - Financial and Human Resources business users now have the capabilities to build more intuitive reports in SSRS, with the option to augment the analytics or visualizations by transferring the reports into Microsoft Power BI.

-"The ennVee team’s speed and accuracy in converting the reports was very high.
-In fact, we were unable to keep up with the testing on our end at the pace in which they were converting the reports."
+"The ennVee team’s speed and accuracy in converting the reports were very high.
+In fact, we were unable to keep up with the testing on our end at the pace at which they were converting the reports."

 Client Business Intelligence & Integration Manager